pzemtsov/pzemtsov.github.io/_posts/2014-05-07-from-macros-to-templates.md

 The remaining two versions (`Unrolled_3` and `Unrolled_4`) both involve repeatitive calling of functions from `demux()`.
 The difference was that in `Unrolled_4` it was the same function called 32 times, while in `Unrolled_3` there were 32 different specialised functions.
 Using templates, we can do both: we can create service templated functions to implement loops, and we can create 32 instantiations of templated function.
-We can make all the servce templates private members of a class, so there won't be any need to `#undef` them after use.
+We can make all the service templates private members of a class, so there won't be any need to `#undef` them after use.
 But it is easy to show that in our specific case all of that is unnecessary.